Convergent Gateways in Da Place - part 3

 network requirements

-we need to test three use-cases:
+we need to test a few use-cases:

 FULL-NAT